Choose another lake

 Good

 The Channel Catfish population is very consistent in Carlyle Lake.
-We collected 11 Channel Catfish per hour which is very similar to the numbers collected in the past 10 years of surveys.
-Lengths ranged from 18 – 31 inches and weights ranged from 2 – 9 pounds.
-There is still an abundance of large fish in the population that should provide angling opportunities for quality-sized fish.
-Catfish fishing should be good in Carlyle Lake in 2023.
+We collected 10 Channel Catfish per hour, which is very similar to the numbers collected in the past 10 years of surveys.
+Lengths ranged from 12–27 inches and weights ranged from 1–7 pounds.
+Channel Catfish are abundant in the lake and should provide good angling opportunities for quality-sized fish.

 CRAPPIE